AasawariM/ecomtemplate_react/README.md

 - Tailwind CSS
 - Vite

+---

 ## Components

 ### Responsive Navbar Component

-A React navbar component with a logo, search bar, and action icons.
+A responsive React navbar that includes:

+- Logo
+- Search bar
+- Action icons (e.g., cart, profile)

+The layout adjusts based on screen size for better user experience across devices.

+---

-### Filter Sidebar Component
+## Filter Sidebar Component (Desktop)

-A React sidebar component for filtering items with multiple sections.
-Each section displays a title, checkboxes, and counts.
+A sidebar component used for filtering products.
+It contains multiple filter sections, each displaying a title, checkboxes, and item counts.

-#### Components

-**FilterSidebar**
+### FilterSidebar

-- Wrapper component for all filter sections.
+- Acts as the wrapper component for all filter sections.
-- Renders multiple `FilterSection` components:
+- Renders multiple `FilterSection` components, including:
   - Department
   - Category
   - Tshirt Type
   - Cloth Type

-**FilterSection**
+- Also integrates:
+  - ColorSelector
+  - SizeSelector

+---

+### FilterSection

+A reusable component that:

 - Accepts props:
-  - `title` – Section title
+  - `title` – Section heading
-  - `options` – Array of objects with `{ label, count }`
+  - `options` – Array of objects containing `{ label, count }`

 - Renders:
   - Section title
-  - Checkboxes for each option with count
+  - List of checkboxes with counts
-  - Divider line after options
+  - Divider line after each section

-**ColorSelector**
+---

+### ColorSelector

-- Allows users to pick a color for products.
+- Allows users to select a product color.
-- Uses the map() method to dynamically render a list of color options from an array

-**Size Selector**
+- Dynamically renders color options using the `map()` method.

+---

+### SizeSelector

-- Allows users to pick a size for products.
+- Allows users to select a product size.
-- Uses the map() method to dynamically render available sizes (S, M, L, XL, XXL) from an array
+- Dynamically renders available sizes (S, M, L, XL, XXL) using the `map()` method.

+---

+## Mobile Filter Drawer Component

+### MobileFilterDrawer

+A slide-in drawer component designed for small screens.

+### Features:

+- Appears when the user clicks the filter button on mobile view.
+- Includes:
+  - Overlay background
+  - Close button
+  - Scrollable filter content
+  - Clear All and Apply Filters buttons

+### State Management

+Drawer visibility is controlled in `App.jsx` using React’s `useState`.

+- Initially hidden
+- Opens when the mobile filter button is clicked
+- Closes when the overlay or close button is clicked

+This ensures centralized control of the drawer’s visibility from the parent component.

+---